mia-platform/documentation/docs/marketplace/add_to_marketplace/contributing_overview.md

 - **productionEnv**: value to be used in production environments
 - **noProductionEnv**: value to be used in no production environments

+#### Configure Listeners

+The **listeners** field of an application is an Object where the object `key` is the name of the listener and the value is an object made of the following properties:

+- **name**: the name of the listener (same as the `key` of the Object)
+- **port**: the port that listener will be listening to
+- **description**: optional description for the listener
+- **selectedByDefault**: whether new Endpoints should be exposed on this listener or not
+- **ownedBy**: an Object made of the `componentIds` array.
+This array includes component ids of services that supports listeners and created by the same application template

 ## Best Practices!